guyshe/manageconfig/README.md

 This library manages config files and exposes them as Python objects.
 It is super small, basic, and easy to use.

-**Note:** This package currently supports only YAML configurations, but we will add support for other formats soon (and we are open to suggestions).
+**Note:** This package currently supports only YAML and JSON configurations, but we will soon add support for other formats (and we are open to suggestions).

 ## Example: